i-max-xi/To-do-list/README.md

 # To Do List

-> This is a solo project in the Microverse second Module.
+> A solo project in the Microverse second Module.
 The project is an application that enables a user to add and remove activities from a list and other functionalities, making it your handy To Do List.

 The end goal of the project is to build the application using and mastering ES6 modules.